MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-setprocessinformation.md

     higher priority pages.
 This improves overall system performance because higher priority pages are less likely to be trimmed from the working set and then trigger a page fault when they are accessed again.

+Power throttling helps balance out performance and power efficiency.
+It allows developer to reduce applications power usage when user doesn't require best performance.
+A process can control execution speed by opting in or out of throttling it.
+When opted in system will try to schedule process's threads to run in more power efficient way.
+For example system might cap CPU frequency or run process's threads on more power efficient cores.
+It's suggested that application opts into power throttling when it is not contributing to immediate user experience.
+This allows user to get a better battery life without sacrificing performance of applications that are currently in use.
+If application doesn't take explicit control system will use internal heuristics to balance out performance and power efficiency.

 #### Examples